 eSports industry can be very volatile sometimes as video games can both lose and gain thousands of new players overnight with just one major patch or an update.
 As new games get released and gain in popularity, other games slowly lose on it.
-However, certain games make it feel like they’ve been on the top of the popularity charts for years.
+This contradicts the sports situation in the world since certain sports can remain relevant for decades regardless of player and coach changes, such as basketball, football, tennis, etc. If this is something that is more suitable for you, check out Paddy Power new customer offer.
+Nevertheless, certain games make it feel like they’ve been on the top of the popularity charts for years.
 The reason for it?
 Well, because that’s precisely the case.
 Our list is comprised of the most popular video games that have the biggest number of tournaments and largest prize pools.

 Dota 2, Valve Corporation, 2013